(Click on + for prices and bookings)

 Days 7 – 8.
 Birding the spectacular mountain passes of Zhemgang

-The road towards Zhemgang must be one of the most spectacular birding roads on the planet.
+The road toward Zhemgang must be one of the most spectacular birding roads on the planet.
 Sheer drop-offs to thousands of feet far below make for a most memorable of birding experiences.
-The forests and forest edges host a plethora of outstanding species, including Slaty-backed Forktail, the delicately-colored Rufous-necked Laughingthrush, the gaudy Common Green Magpie, the sizeable Blue-bearded Bee-eater, the striking Rufous-bellied Niltava, and, with a bit of luck, the forest-patrolling Rufous-bellied Hawk-Eagle.
-A highlight for many is likely to be the conspicuously-plumaged Sultan Tit.
+The forests and forest edges host a plethora of outstanding species, including Slaty-backed Forktail, the delicately colored Rufous-necked Laughingthrush, the gaudy Common Green Magpie, the sizeable Blue-bearded Bee-eater, the striking Rufous-bellied Niltava, and, with a bit of luck, the forest-patrolling Rufous-bellied Hawk-Eagle.
+A highlight for many is likely to be the conspicuously plumaged Sultan Tit.
 Our normal campsite at Zhemgang is phenomenally located high atop a Himalayan ridge next to a Buddhist chorten (a mound-like structure containing Buddhist relics) overlooking the valleys far below.
-A night walk from our camp may deliver Mountain Scops and Brown Wood Owls, and the mystical-looking black giant squirrel.
+A night walk from our camp may deliver Mountain Scops and Brown Wood Owls and the mystical-looking Black Giant Squirrel.